Coldest Places in United States

 The place in the United States that most often drops below freezing is not in the far north, as you'd expect.
 Instead itís in California, a state known more for warmth than incessant cold.

-Brodie lies at 8,369 feet (2,551 metres) elevation near the Nevada border, north of Mono Lake.
+Bodie lies at 8,369 feet (2,551 metres) elevation near the Nevada border, north of Mono Lake.
 The former mining town even has more days of frost than anywhere in Alaska.
-Not surprisingly, people gave up on living in Brodie and it's now a ghost town.
+Not surprisingly, people gave up on living in Bodie and it's now a ghost town.

 Still, not all places that frequently freeze are remote or abandoned.
 Several currently inhabited towns include Stanley, Fraser, Wisdom, Leadville, Silverton and Dillon.

 |Yellowstone Park South Entrance, Wyoming||280|

 |Antero Reservoir, Colorado||270|